$L_0$ Isotonic Regression With Secondary Objectives: Introduction

+We give algorithms for all of these when the dag is a linear order, but only for some of them when the dag is more complex.

-As will be shown in Section~\ref{sec:background}, most of the computational work involves a ``violator dag'' (a directed acyclic graph).
-To help keep track of which ordering or dag is being used, we use $G=(V,E)$ to denote the initial dag, and $\vio{G}=(\vio{V},\vio{E})$ to denote the violator dag.
+As will be shown in Section~\ref{sec:background}, for an arbitrary dag most of the computational work involves a ``violator dag'', a directed acyclic graph that represents where the monotonicity condition is violated.
+To help keep track of which ordering or dag is being used, we use $G=(V,E)$ to denote the initial dag and $\vio{G}=(\vio{V},\vio{E})$ to denote the violator dag.
 We assume $V$ is connected, and if it isn't then the construction is used on each component independently.
 Let $n= |V|$, $m=|E|$, $\vio{n}=|\vio{V}|$ and $\vio{m}=|\vio{E}|$.

-By \textit{multidimensional ordering} we mean that the vertices are from some $d$-dimensional space, where each dimension has a linear ordering, and the vertices are ordered by component-wise ordering, i.e., $x = (x_1,\ldots,x_d) \prec y= (y_1,\ldots,y_d)$ iff $x \neq y$ and $x_i \leq y_i$ for all $1 \leq i \leq d$.
+By \textit{multidimensional ordering} or \textit{$d$-dimensional ordering} we mean that the vertices are from some $d$-dimensional space, where each dimension has a linear ordering, and the vertices are ordered by component-wise ordering, i.e., for $x = (x_1,\ldots,x_d)$ and $y= (y_1,\ldots,y_d)$, $x \prec y$ iff $x \neq y$ and $x_i \leq y_i$ for all $1 \leq i \leq d$.
 This is also known as the product order of linear orders.
-These orderings are the ones of most interest in many applications.
-Previous algorithms took $\Theta(n^3)$ time, but in Section~\ref{sec:multidim} we use a Steiner dag (a dag with additional vertices) as the violator graph and reduce the time to $o(n^{1.5})$.
+While in general violator graphs may have $\vio{m} = \Theta(n^2)$, in Section~\ref{sec:multidim} we use a Steiner dag (a dag with additional vertices) as the violator graph for $d$-dimensional points, with $\vio{m} = \tilde{\Theta}(n)$.
+The size of the violator graph, and time required to construct it, are significantly smaller than previous algorithms, and these orderings seem to be the ones of most interest in many applications.

-For the label set $\mathcal{L}$ with $\ell$ labels we assume only labels that occur in the data are included, and hence even if the labels are arbitrary real numbers $\ell \leq n$.
-In many applications $\ell$ might be quite small and independent of $n$, such as in the \{underweight, normal, overweight, obese\} example, and so some of the results are stated in terms of $\ell$.
-To simplify exposition we assume that the labels are $1 \ldots \ell$, but for $L_p$ secondary optimization where the labels are arbitrary real numbers we use the true values.
+In many applications, for a label set $\mathcal{L}$ of size $\ell$, $\ell$ might be quite small and independent of $n$, such as in the \{underweight, normal, overweight, obese\} example, and so some of the results are stated in terms of $\ell$.
+To simplify exposition we assume that the labels are $1 \ldots \ell$, but for $L_p$ secondary optimization where the labels are real numbers we use the true values.